Trademarks Comparative Guide

 5.3 What is the timeframe for opposing a trademark application?

-An opposition must be filed within 60 days of publication of the trademark in the Trademark Gazette.
+The timeframe for filing an opposition against a published trademark is within 30 days of publication in the Official Gazette.

 5.4 Which body hears oppositions?